• Skip to primary navigation

 • Pinch of saffron ground up

-• Small handful of parsley chopped
+• Small handful of parsley leaves finely chopped

 • Salt and pepper to taste